rishabh-bector/Deduct/README.md

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/full.png)

 This is DIGICODE.
-The mostly-empty larger view under the rows of slots shows the map:
+The mostly-empty larger view under the rows of slots shows the map.
+In the middle-left of the map shown below is our drone (the square with 2 colors).
+There is also a dark path leading to the light green target.

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/map.png)

-In the middle-left of the image above is our drone (the square with 2 colors).
-There is also a dark path leading to the light green target.
 Your task is to guide the drone to the target.
 However, you are a highly intelligent being, with highly abstract tools.
 The top display shows your controls:

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/control.png)

-And each 3x5 color-coded group of slots is a _function_.
+Each 3x5 color-coded group of slots is a _function_.
 Each function contains 15 slots, and each slot can hold 1 instruction.
 As you can see, you have 5 functions available to you.
 The start button is the green one.
 Next to it is the stop button, which will stop your program and reset the drone.
 Your task is to guide your drone to the target by placing instructions into these slots.
 Clicking on a slot will open the instruction menu, which displays all available instructions:

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/instructionmenu.png)